 This course focuses on unraveling the key mechanisms that determine sustainability of the human use of marine ecosystems.
 Traditionally natural sciences have seen humans as an external driver of nature, whereas social sciences have considered nature as a resource for humans.
 However, such separate views are no longer sufficient if we want to understand what drives the complex interplay of humans and their environment.
 There are no natural systems without people, nor social systems without nature.
 Social and ecological systems are truly interdependent and constantly co-evolving, and dynamics are often complex.
 In this course we analyse both the ecological and the social complexity of systems ranging from coral reefs to the Wadden Sea, addressing questions such as what are the key factors challenging resilience of the marine social-ecological system, how is the system governed, and what would be needed to ensure its sustainability.

 During the course, students will collectively investigate marine cases dealing with prominent issues in the management of the social-ecological system.
 Students will play an active role in this course.
 Activities include tutorials, role-playing games, and carousel teaching.
-Students will also experience a few days on the island of Texel (in week 3) including a boat trip on the Wadden Sea with limited capacity.
+Students will also experience a few days on the island of Texel including a monitoring from a research vessel on the Wadden Sea with limited capacity.
 As this course serves as an entrance course for the MSc Aquaculture and Marine Resource Management (MAM), students of this programme are given priority; the same is true for students for the MSC Biology (MBI) with specialisation Marine Biology, and the BSc Minor Seagriculture (WUSEA).

 After successful completion of this course students are expected to be able to:

-- assess how a particular social-ecological system could potentially be steered into a desired direction;
+· assess how a particular social-ecological marine system could potentially be steered into a desired direction;

-- integrate and apply obtained knowledge by an in-depth analysis of a particular social-ecological marine system;
+· present and report in-depth analysis of a particular social-ecological marine system;

 - attending lectures;

 - attending tutorials;